Here’s a Father’s Day challenge for you. (You have some lead time to think about how you can apply it.)

 To finish Gary’s story, his kids are now in their early thirties.
 His daughter is married and has two children of her own, and they still live nearby, so Gary still has a regular “lunch date” with her.

-And that’s cool, but you know what’s even better?
+And that’s great, but you know what’s even better?
 Gary’s daughter’s husband is doing it, too!
 Inspired by his father-in-law, he takes his 7-year-old daughter out to lunch on Saturdays.

-This is the kind of thing I get excited about, because I believe this is an example of how, little by little, Championship Fathering will change the world for the better.
+This is the kind of thing to get excited about, because it’s an example of how, little by little, committed, responsible fathering will change the world for the better.
 Simple, everyday acts of love and commitment really make a difference in your family.